joehmchiu/azure-tools/README.md

   * export PATH="$PATH:~/azure" (optional)

 ## Run
+* update the name of Azure key vault in the u.py conf callse
+  * kvn = "name of keyvault" # the existing key vault name in azure
 * get key vault secret as a Json array
   * ./kv.py  [ secret 2 ]  [ secret 2 ] ...
   * ./kv.py  [ '*' | all ]